demisto/content/Playbooks/playbook-Phishing_Investigation_-_Generic_v2_CHANGELOG.md

 ## [Unreleased]
+Fixed an issue where the email authenticity check task failed to find the relevant script.

 ## [19.9.1] - 2019-09-18
   - Improved the Calculate Severity - Generic v2 playbook to evaluate the severity of an incident more accurately.